Companies that use Citrix Cloud

 The pain points reveal a clear pattern around complexity and scale.
 Companies repeatedly mention needing to support thousands of users across multiple locations with requirements for "high availability, security, and performance" and "24/7 operational excellence."
 Several postings emphasize migration challenges, specifically moving from "legacy Citrix deployments to Citrix Cloud" and managing "complex, large-scale environments."
 The focus on "automation, optimization, and delivering secure, scalable infrastructure" suggests organizations are struggling with manual processes and seeking efficiency gains through modern cloud-based delivery models.

-👥 What types of companies is most likely to use Citrix Cloud?
+👥 What types of companies use Citrix Cloud?

 Company Characteristics